List of Visiting Professionals

 Jim Malley

 Maria Mohammed joined Structural Focus in 2013 after graduating from the University of Southern California with a B.S. in Civil Engineering in 2012 and an M.S. in Structural Engineering in 2013.
 Maria is a licensed Structural Engineer in California and has extensive experience working on the retrofit and renovation of historic structures and existing buildings, as well as the design of new buildings.
 She has worked on significant projects at Structural Focus, including Google LA HQ, the John Anson Ford Amphitheatre, CBRE Masonic Temple, and several projects on the Paramount Studios lot, among others.
 Maria has participated in post-earthquake reconnaissance efforts after the 2019 M7.1 earthquake in Searles Valley, CA. Maria was also selected to participate in EERI’s class of Housner Fellows in 2020.
-In addition to her involvement within EERI, Maria is also actively involved in the Structural Engineers Association of California and Structural Engineers Association of Southern California.
-She has served and continues to serve as the Chair of various committees in both associations and is currently serving on the Board of Directors for SEAOSC.
+In addition to her involvement within EERI, Maria is also actively involved in the Structural Engineers Association of California and the Structural Engineers Association of Southern California.
+She has served and continues to serve as the Chair of various committees in both associations and is currently serving as the President of SEAOSC.
 As a student, Maria greatly appreciated and was inspired by the limited opportunities she had to interact with practicing structural engineers; now as a practicing structural engineer, she participates in programs like the Friedman Family Visiting Professionals with hopes that her story of becoming a structural engineer, and her day-to-day experiences of working as a structural engineer, will inspire the future generation into entering a field that she’s very passionate about.

 Topics: